23 Types of Frogs in Florida

 The smallest species of frog found in North America are called Little Grass Frogs (Pseudacris ocularis).
 Even though they are family members of tree frogs, they do not have the arboreal nature of other tree frogs and can only ascend to a height of around 5 feet.

-The marshy marshes that are home to the majority of these frogs are typical of their native habitat in the southeastern regions of the United States.
+The marshy marshes that are home to most of these frogs are typical of their native habitat in the southeastern regions of the United States.
 Their bodies are mostly pale and shiny black, but there may occasionally be a hint of green or pink.

 15. Gray Treefrog